PUPIL PREMIUM STATEMENT 2018 – 2019

 - What percentage of children eligible for PP attend school clubs?

 - What impact does enrichment activities have on children’s perceptions of their interest and talents?

 - What is the impact of spending on external agencies in terms of benefit to children eligible for PP?

 - What is the impact of interventions for those children eligible for PP?

 Data analysis for all children, and in particular those children eligible for PP takes place at least half-termly using in-school data, and annually using ASP data (which is an external government database) and this is used to inform future interventions and action plans for children in the coming year.
 In addition, the governing body also scrutinise the school’s data results to ensure that the school is delivering the best outcomes for the children.

-A PDF version of this report can be found and downloaded below.
+A PDF version of this report, including specific funding routes, can be found and downloaded below.